-and from 25 November 2019 (when the SRA Standards and Regulations came into force) until 14 February 2025, the firm breached:
+and from 25 November 2019 (when the SRA Standards and Regulations came into force) until 21 March 2025, the firm breached:

 - e.
 Principle 2 of the SRA Principles 2019 which states you act in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons. - f.
-Paragraph 2.1(a) of the SRA Code of Conduct for Firms 2019 which states you have effective governance structures, arrangements, systems and controls in place that ensure you comply with all the SRA's regulatory arrangements, as well as with other regulatory and legislative requirements, which apply to you.
+Paragraph 2.1(a) of the SRA Code of Conduct for Firms 2019 which states you have effective governance structures, arrangements, systems and controls in place that ensure you comply with all the g.

-g.
 Paragraph 3.1 of the SRA Code of Conduct for Firms 2019 - which states that you keep up to date with and follow the law and regulation governing the way you work.